aws-samples/aws-sdk-js-v3-workshop/packages/frontend/README.md

 ## Set up

-Ensure that you've followed pre-requisites from main [README](../../README.md), and created [backend](../backend/README.md)
+Ensure that you've followed pre-requisites from main [README](../../README.md), and created [backend](../backend/README.md).

 ### Steps to run frontend locally

 - `yarn prepare:frontend` to populate Cloudformation resources in frontend config.
-- The resources can also be manually added in [`src/config.json`](./src/config.json)
+- The resources can also be manually added in [`src/config.json`](./src/config.json).
-  - Add `aws-js-sdk-workshop.GatewayUrl` from CDK output for `GATEWAY_URL`
+  - Add `aws-js-sdk-workshop.GatewayUrl` from CDK output for `GATEWAY_URL`.
     - Example GatewayURL: `https://randomstring.execute-api.us-west-2.amazonaws.com/prod/`
-  - Add `aws-js-sdk-workshop.IdentityPoolId` from CDK output for `IDENTITY_POOL_ID`
+  - Add `aws-js-sdk-workshop.IdentityPoolId` from CDK output for `IDENTITY_POOL_ID`.
     - Example IdentityPoolId: `us-west-2:random-strc-4ce1-84ee-9a429f9b557e`
-  - Add `aws-js-sdk-workshop.FilesBucket` from CDK output for `FILES_BUCKET`
+  - Add `aws-js-sdk-workshop.FilesBucket` from CDK output for `FILES_BUCKET`.
-- `yarn start:frontend` to run the server
+- `yarn start:frontend` to run the server.
-  - This will open the website in the browser, and enable HMR
+  - This will open the website in the browser, and enable HMR.
   - Just edit and save the files in `packages/frontend/src`, and the browser page will auto-refresh!
-- `yarn build:frontend` to create optimized production build (to get file sizes)
+- `yarn build:frontend` to create optimized production build (to get file sizes).

 ### Clean resources

-- Run `yarn cdk destroy` to delete Cloudformation Stack
+- Run `yarn cdk destroy` to delete Cloudformation Stack.

 ## Activities